 If you look at time charts for cooking in an air fryer, your immediate reaction may be that it takes much longer than traditional frying.
 That’s true if you look only at the actual cooking time, but don’t forget that deep frying takes extra time for pre-heating the oil, and then for cleaning up the grease that splatters all over your range and surrounding cabinet area.
 On balance you probably won’t spend any more time air frying than cooking your old way.

 Another great benefit of air fryers is that they can be very versatile.
 In addition to frying, you can roast, grill, and even bake in them.
 In some cases you may have to purchase the baking pan separately, but with that accessory you can cook soups, stews, stir-frys, one-pot meals, and other kinds of liquid or semi-liquid foods.
-You can even bake a cake or muffins.

 Obviously, an air fryer isn’t going to match your outdoor or contact grill on features and exact taste, but it does let you grill “after a fashion”.
 The cooking basket is perforated on the sides and bottom (on most models), which allows grease to drain off of foods such as hamburgers, chicken pieces, pork chops, fish fillets, or meatballs.